-Name of the cluster configuration to use for replication.
+Name of the cluster-connection to use for replication.
 This setting is only necessary if you configure multiple cluster connections.
-If configured then the connector configuration of the cluster configuration with this name will be used when connecting to the cluster to discover if a live server is already running, see check-for-live-server.
-If unset then the default cluster connections configuration is used (the first one configured).
+If configured then the connector configuration of the cluster configuration with this name will be used when connecting to the cluster to discover if an active server is already running, see check-for-active-server.
+If unset then the default cluster connections configuration is used (i.e. the first one configured).
+Valid for both quorum voting and pluggable lock manager.